 To select two colors that harmonize well, we should look to opposite sides of the color wheel.
 Let’s take light red as an example:

-Complementary colors, such as these, strike a balance in our perception of the color spectrum.
+Complementary colors, like these, create balance in our perception of the color spectrum.
 Each color stimulates different cones in our eyes.
-For instance, red, being a dominant hue, primarily stimulates the cones that perceive red light.
-Conversely, its complementary color, cyan (a blend of green and blue), stimulates the other two types of cones.
-When viewed together, all three types of cones receive stimulation, providing a balanced and pleasing perception of color.
+For example, red is a dominant hue that mainly stimulates the cones for red light.
+In contrast, its complementary color, cyan (a mix of green and blue), stimulates the other two types of cones.
+When viewed together, all three types of cones are stimulated, giving us a balanced and pleasing perception of color.

 The Intersection of Color Harmony and Accessibility

-Utilizing complementary colors offers a significant advantage—enhanced accessibility for individuals with colorblindness.
-Let’s visualize how someone with Protanopia, a form of red-green colorblindness, perceives our color wheel:
+Using complementary colors has a big benefit—it makes visuals easier to see for people with colorblindness.
+Let’s look at how someone with Protanopia, a type of red-green colorblindness, would see our color wheel:

 To learn more about data storytelling and other learning opportunities related to data communication, check out our scheduled workshops or contact us to set up a special class.